borgaar/nvim/README.md

 # Method A (recommended)

 > [!WARNING]
-> This script installs Neovim from your distro's official repository, and as
+> This script installs Neovim from your distro's official repository, and as of
-> of 2026-08-09, Neovim v0.12.0+ is relatively new.
+> 2026-08-09, Neovim v0.12.0+ is relatively new.
 Therefore, many distributions, most
 > notably Debian and Ubuntu LTS and probably many more, might not have Neovim v0.12.0+
 > in order to uphold their security and stability guarantee.
-This *will* cause issues
+In such cases an older
+> version of Neovim will be installed and this **will** cause issues unless you manually
-> unless you manually install a more up-to-date version (v0.12.0+) from somewhere else.
+> install a more up-to-date version (v0.12.0+) from somewhere else.

 The command below executes a install script and should automagically install the Neovim config and its dependencies, except the language server binaries.
 It (probably) works on